Yaiphaba189/chat-app/PROJECT_REPORT.md

 ### 2.4 Software Development Life Cycle (SDLC)

 The project strictly adhered to the SDLC phases.
-A key aspect was the **Feasibility Study** conducted during the planning phase, which confirmed that running 2048-bit RSA generation in the browser was performant enough for modern devices (taking < 1 second).
+A key aspect was the **Feasibility Study** conducted during the planning phase, which confirmed that running 2048-bit RSA generation in the browser was performant enough for modern devices (taking < 1 second).it use Waterfall Model (Security-Driven Waterfall)

 ---